 EHIC and GHIC

-Double-check the expiry date on your EHIC (European Health Insurance Card), if it hasn’t run out yet it will continue to work as it always has.
-But if it has expired, replace it with a new GHIC (Global Health Insurance Card) which is free from the NHS here.
+Double-check the expiry date on your EHIC (European Health Insurance Card).
+If it hasn’t run out yet it will continue to work as it always has.
+If it has expired, replace it with a new GHIC (Global Health Insurance Card) which is free from the NHS here.
 The card allows UK residents access to free or reduced-cost healthcare in most European countries when travelling.
 You still need to take out a decent travel insurance policy – GHIC and EHIC aren’t a replacement.

 You must have at least 6 months remaining on your passport now for entry into Europe.
 Your passport must also be less than 10 years old on the day of travel.
 You don’t need a visa for travel to Europe which is less than 90 days and for leisure purposes.

 In addition to this, you may need to show a return travel ticket, and justify where you are staying on your trip or that you have the means to support yourself financially for the duration.
-It really depends on the country you are travelling to and the border officials you come across, but worth having everything in order to make your journey as smooth as possible.
+It really depends on the country you are travelling to and the border officials you come across.
+It’s worth having everything in order to make your journey as smooth as possible.

 Individual country rules

-Masks rules vary in different countries, with some requiring you to wear them indoors and on public transport, and others requiring their use outdoors in public places still.
+Masks rules vary in different countries.
+Some requiring you to wear them indoors and on public transport, and others requiring their use outdoors in public places still.
 Curfews may also be in place in some places.
 The best place to find up to date information on individual countries is the Government website for that country.

 Bike preparation for cycling holidays

 Having done all this organising, the last thing you want is to arrive on a cycling holiday and find your bike breaks on the first ride.
 So make sure it’s in good working order with a service beforehand.
 Parts availability is a nightmare worldwide this year.
 So, take plenty of spares, including things like inner tubes, brake pads, spokes, tyres, derailleurs and hangers, as you are unlikely to be able to pick up spares in local shops.